 Apple, the Apple logo, iPod, and iTunes are trademarks of Apple, Inc., registered in the U.S. and other countries.

 Copyright © RoGame Software 2013 All rights reserved

-contact: support at rogame dot com
+contact: hello at rogame dot com